-The Company has seven management committees, which cover the core areas of business.
-The Committees' names, number of meetings, names of members and terms of references of these committees are given in the annexure to this report.
+The company has seven management committees which cover the core areas of business.
+The Committees' names, number of meetings, names of members and terms of references of are provided in the annexure to this report.

 STATEMENT OF DIRECTORS RESPONSIBILITIES

 In compliance with the Financial Reporting Framework of the Code of Corporate Governance, the Directors confirm the following: